nmrML/nmrML/README.md

 * docs - The docs generated from the schema and ontology files
 * example
-** vendor - Useful example files from other software and data formats ** nmr-ml - Example files for different use cases of NMR-ML
+** vendor - Useful example files from other software and data formats ** nmr-ml - Example files for different use cases of nmrML
 * lib - Scripts/code used for generating docs, etc.
-* mappings - Files that map variable names in other formats to variable names in NMR-ML.
+* mappings - Files that map variable names in other formats to variable names in nmrML.
 Used by conversion software.
-* tools - Example software using NMR-ML
+* tools - Example software using nmrML